My Interpretation of the Croatian Toponyms

 < *lewk (clear)

 Lissa < This toponym was attested in ancient times by Pliny the Elder in Naturalis Historia in 3rd book in the 63rd chapter as "Contra Iader est Lissa.", Iader being the ancient name for Zadar.
 The mainstream history generally considers that toponym to be a corruption of the ancient name for Pag, Cissa.
 However, I think that, if Pliny wanted to refer to Pag, he could a lot more appropriately write "contra Aenonam" or, even better, "contra Vegium" (Vegium being the ancient name for Karlobag), rather than "contra Iader".
 So, I think this toponym, in antiquity, referred to Ugljan.
 And I think that, in the late stages of Illyrian, that was the generic word for island, whichever root it comes from.
 Namely, the modern Italian name for Vis is Lissa, and the modern Italian name for Hvar is Lesina.
-The modern island name Lošinj, unattested in antiquity, could come from that same root.
+The modern island name Lošinj, unattested in antiquity, could come from that same root (show/hide details).

 Mantouna (Motovun) < *men (mountain)